forresty/forresty.github.com/source/_posts/2012-12-13-seeking-answers.markdown

 Sadly for me, I found that most of my types of people are in the U.S., but my roots remain here in China.

-I also found that no matter know wonderful a person was, when he labeled himself as a group member of whatever it is, he often degraded quickly.
+I also found that no matter how wonderful a person was, when he labeled himself as a group member of whatever it is, he often degraded quickly.

 Therefore I decided to stand for individualism and fight against any kind of collectivism for as long as I sustain.